 Is it the cold weather that drives the desire to hold hands and cozily cuddle up?

 Well, I am going to put a scratch to this itch and pony up.
 Ok, that sounded really strange!
 Let me clarify.
 I am officially in search of a relationship.
 Correction, please.
 I’ll start with trying to converse with an interesting gentleman!!!!
 I’ll take it slow.
 I am search of a quality date.

 It makes a great deal of sense to try on-line dating.
 There is a nice safety net with virtual communication.
 I can screen out those that can’t spell or read!
 I can paste my profile and hope that I attract someone who matches my list of 59 “must haves”.
 Just kidding—I only have a few “must haves” like you MUST be single, kind, loyal, honest and intelligent.
 OK, a few more.
 You must be able to support yourself and communicate well.
 OK, OK.
 And you must live within 30 miles of me.
 There.

 One of the dating sites asked a question that I don’t know how to answer.
+Can you believe it?
 I am haunted by this damn question.
 Help me with this, “What is one thing that you want people to know about you?”
 List one thing.
-One thing only.
+Only one!

 OK, if I let my thoughts fly, I could easily fill this page but that is not the exercise.
 I need to come up with one thing.
 Well then, why is it so hard to settle on one thing?
 I know myself pretty well but I find it impossible to prioritize my attributes.
 Plus I want to show I have a sense of humor.
 What am I going to say?